-When we use quote based metrics (Like mentioned in this article – Sorry, having one women on your board does not make you diverse), we are not measuring the right things.
+When we use quote-based metrics (Like mentioned in this article – Sorry, having one woman on your board does not make you diverse), we are not measuring the right things.
 We are not measuring impact variables.
 We are not measuring what drives the behavior.

-Analogy: We measure number of apples, not quality of the apples… and certainly not the roots of the tree, that will tell us, if we can deliver the same quality output next year
+Analogy: We measure the number of apples, not the quality of the apples… and certainly not the roots of the tree, that will tell us if we can deliver the same quality output next year

 Instead, we need to measure, how the workforce interacts with each other – its behavior.